 The helm station is equipped with a set of engine instruments and/or alarms.
 These instruments allow the pilot to monitor the engine's operational conditions.
-Close observation of these instruments allows the pilot to operate the engine at the most efficient level and could save the engine from serious costly damage.
-The instrumentation is unique to the type of outdrive installed on your Denali.
-Some or all of the following gauges may be present.
+Close observation of these instruments allows the pilot to operate the engine(s)

 Instrument Panel